IWatchSheep/read_file_copy_paste/README.md

 the text below is only an idea not related to this repository.
 /////////////////////

-see picture of blue square in middle top, two stacked blue squares bottom left, two stacked pink squares bottom right. the box with text is below the top middle blue square, in the text box is: condition true false
+see picture of blue square in middle top, two stacked blue squares bottom left, two stacked pink squares bottom right. the box with text is below the top middle blue square, in the text box is line 1 = "condition" line 2 = "true" line 3 = "false".

-the top blue box has a arrow pointing down to the word "condition". the word "true" has an arrow pointing to the top blue box. the word "false" has an arrow pointing to the top pink box.
+the top blue box has a arrow pointing down to the word "condition". the word "true" has an arrow pointing left to the top blue box on the left. the word "false" has an arrow pointing right to the top pink box on the right.

-blue_1) goes to another color either pink or blue and tests a color equality condition - condition goes to (the color pink1). (the color pink1) goes to (the color pink_2) = 1 color blue, 2 color pink
+the top blue box goes to another color either pink or blue and tests a color equality condition
+- the top blue box goes to the top pink stacked box.

-condition goes to (the color blue2). (the color blue2) goes to (the color blue_3) = 3 color blue, 0 color pink
+- the top pink stacked box goes to the bottom pink stacked box = 1 color blue, 2 color pink stacked boxes
-description: Dynamic cast in C++ polymorphism, The original class is labelled "Parent".
-Additional classes are labelled "Child" classes.
-Child classes append the Parent class name to the child class named like this: child class name : parent class name { };

-If the parent has a public function not in the child classes, through "dynamic cast" the child classes can inherit the parent function and use the parent function. but the child class having a public function not in the parent class then the parent can't use dynamic cast to inherit the function from the child.
+- the top blue box goes to the top blue stacked box. the top blue stacked box goes to the bottom blue stacked box = 1 color blue, 2 color blue stacked boxes

+description:

+- C++ inheritance.
+The original class is labelled "Base".
+Additional classes are labelled "Derived".

+Derived class name appends the Base class name like this:
+Derived : Base
+{
+public:
+};

+- C++ polymorphism.
+There is the same virtual function in the Base and Derived class.
+Base* base = new Derived;
+base->function(); // shows function in Derived class

+- C++ casting.
+There is a function in the Derived class not in the Base class.
+To use that function use dynamic_cast.

+Base* base = new Derived;

+// base->test(); // = error

+Derived* derived = dynamic_cast<Derived*>(base);

+if(derived)
+{
+    derived->test(); // shows function in Derived class }

 /////////////////////